Dec 4, 2024 • 9 min read

 A four-hour flight north of Tahiti are the Marquesas; some of the most remote, yet accessible, islands in the world.
 The islands are known locally as ‘The Land of Men’ and are famous for their traditional Polynesia tattoos and artistry.
 If you are looking for a truly authentic souvenir from French Polynesia, here’s where to find it.
 There are local artisan markets in the main villages where you can find anything from seed necklaces to carved bone earrings to giant wooden manta rays carved with traditional Polynesia designs.

 The landscapes of the Marquesas alone are worth seeing for yourself.
 Unlike the Society and Tuamotu islands, there are no lagoons.
 Instead, the towering cliffs plunge straight into the ocean giving these islands a really wild and lost world-type feel.
-Expect plenty of viewpoints, both black and white sand beaches, and thick, lush vegetation.
+Expect plenty of viewpoints, both black and white sand beaches and thick, lush vegetation.

 There are two main islands: Nuku Hiva and Hiva Oa, both of which are worth visiting.
 Nuku Hiva has more dramatic scenery, but Hiva Oa is where you will find the most tikis across French Polynesia.
-The most well-known and largest tiki, called Tiki Takaii, can be found near Puama’u on the northeast coast.
+The best-known and largest tiki, called Tiki Takaii, can be found near Puama’u on the northeast coast.
 However, you’ll definitely want to search out the tiki souriant or smiling tiki, which is perhaps the most unique tiki in the islands.

 The Tuamotus